jbwyatt4/portfolio/README.md

 The following is a list of notable projects I have worked on to demonstrate my skills and experience.

 This portfolio might be mirrored on GitHub.
-For the most up to date version please see:
+For the most up to date version please see the GitLab version:

 https://gitlab.com/jbwyatt4/portfolio